gingerbeardman/monkey.tmbundle/README.md

 Use of the bundle under Windows using the [E Text Editor](http://www.e-texteditor.com/) is possible.
 I'll happily include any hints and tips here if you have them.
 Otherwise, please consult the [E forum](http://www.e-texteditor.com/forum/viewforum.php?f=6).

 ## Support
-You can talk about the bundle on the [official monkey forum](http://www.monkeycoder.co.nz/Community/posts.php?topic=69)
+You can talk about the bundle on the [official monkey forum](http://www.monkeycoder.co.nz/Community/posts.php?topic=69).

+Please file any pull requests, or issues on [github](https://github.com/gingerbeardman/monkey.tmbundle/issues).

 ## Requirements
 - TextMate [http://macromates.com](http://macromates.com)